 - Immune System Lapbook

 - The Notebooking Journal that goes along with the text is a great place for students to take notes on fun pages, do crosswords that help them learn new terms, and to record experiments.

-- We’ll be swabbing surfaces around the house and using those swabs to inoculate petri dishes to see which surfaces has the most bacteria.
-I’m sure this will gross us out and I’ll spend the rest of the week sanitizing!!
+- You can swab surfaces around the house and use those swabs to inoculate petri dishes to see which surfaces has the most bacteria.
+Be ready to be surprised.